-I own a Sigma 18-35mm f/1.8 Art lens, a marvellous piece of glass.
-Razor sharp across the board.
-However the 7D Mark II won’t focus properly with it for the life of it.
+Let me elaborate.
+I own a Sigma 18-35mm f/1.8 Art lens.
+It’s a marvelous piece of glass and razor-sharp across the board.
+But the 7D Mark II won’t focus properly with this lens for the life of it.

-Yes, it is a third party manufacturer, and some incompatibilities are expected.
-But the whole Sigma Art line doesn’t work with the Canon 7D Mark II, many of the Tamron lenses don’t work well either, nor does Tokina.
+Yes, it is a third-party manufacturer, and some incompatibilities are expected.
+But the Sigma Art line doesn’t work with the Canon 7D Mark II.
+And many of the Tamron lenses don’t work well either, nor do Tokinas.

-On-target shots occur around 2-3 times out of 10 tries.
-Focus with Sigma Art series seems to improve in servo mode with a group of focus points.
+On-target shots occur around two to three times out of 10 tries.
+Focus with the Sigma Art series seems to improve in servo mode with a group of focus points.

-On an additional note, the focus accuracy on the 7D Mark II increases with the focal length, meaning that it focuses better with telephoto lenses rather than wide angle lenses.
-Anything below 50 mm and the focusing accuracy is reduced.
+Also, the focus accuracy on the 7D Mark II increases with the focal length.
+That means it focuses better using telephoto lenses rather than wide-angle lenses.
+Anything below 50mm and the focusing accuracy is reduced.

-However, when it comes to servo, oh boy, that is a different ball game.
-Not only is servo mode more accurate than one shot (yes, even on stationary targets), it just behaves like focus on steroids.
+But when it comes to AI Servo for moving subjects?
+Oh boy, that is a different ball game.
+Not only is Servo mode more accurate than One Shot mode (even on stationary targets), it behaves like a focus on steroids.

-Interestingly, when the rare occasion of missing a target on the servo actually occurs, it is mostly on slow moving targets.
+Interestingly, when the rare occasion of missing a target on the Servo occurs, it is mostly on slow-moving targets.
 But that is extremely rare.

-Additionally, there are “cases,” which are basically presets, with which you can fine tune your servo focus, but at the end of the day you’ll find yourself using one of those the whole time, basically the one which suits your shooting style the most.
+Additionally, there are “cases” (basically presets) with which you can fine-tune your Servo focus.
+But at the end of the day, you’ll use one the whole time.
+It will be the one that suits your shooting style the most.

 Live View (Dual Pixel CMOS)

-The live view, the Dual Pixel CMOS focus, is a different story.
-The live view focus in DSLRs before the 70D and the 7D Mark II introduced was quite slow, clunky, and almost nonexistent during video shooting.
+The Live View—the Dual Pixel CMOS focus—is a different story.
+The Live View focus in DSLRs before the 70D and the 7D Mark II were introduced was quite slow, clunky, and almost nonexistent during video shooting.

-I’ve found that something around 1 minute refresh time works best.
+I’ve found that a refresh time of around one minute works best.

-The camera has the capability to detect flickers from artificial light and release the shutter when the light hits the peak.
-This reduces the burst rate, but ensures maximum light captured during exposures.
+The camera can detect flickers from artificial light and release the shutter when the light hits the peak.
+This reduces the burst rate.
+But it ensures maximum light captured during exposures.
 It’s quite a cool feature if you ask me.

-Just like the 5D Mark II, the Canon 7D Mark II features two card slots, one SD and one CF card slot.
-However the SD card slot is the fastest one in the Canon line, with the capability to write at speeds of around 100 MB/s, while the 5D Mark II tops out at around 60 MB/s.
+But the SD card slot is the fastest one in the Canon line.
+It can write at speeds of around 100 Mbps, while the 5D Mark II tops out at around 60 Mbps.

-Sadly there isn’t built in Wi-Fi connectivity, which is kind of sad really.
-It would provide quite the amount of options if it had Wi-Fi capabilities.
+Sadly, there isn’t built-in Wi-Fi connectivity.
+It would provide quite an amount of options if it had Wi-Fi capabilities.

-The Canon EOS 80D has a cool screen, which has a capacitive touchscreen and it can be flipped out and swivelled.
-It is quite useful for video and for shooting in awkward positions (for example if you hold the camera above your head).
+The Canon EOS 80D has a cool screen.
+And it can be flipped out and swiveled.
+It is quite useful for video and for shooting in awkward positions.
+(For example, if you hold the camera above your head).

-I’m still not sure why it is there.
-Besides the fact that it is useless, it could be easily replaced with a Wi-Fi module and solve way more problems.
+I’m still not sure why it’s there.
+Besides being useless, it could be easily replaced with a Wi-Fi module and solve way more problems.

 AF Assist Lamp

 I think every camera should have one.
-Not sure why Canon is allergic to AF assist lamps.
+I’m not sure why Canon is allergic to AF assist lamps.

-The Canon 7D Mark II would be one of the best all around cameras on the market, at least according to my standards.
-For around $2000 you can get a 7D Mark II with battery grip and a lens.
+The Canon 7D Mark II would be one of the best all-around cameras on the market, at least according to my standards.
+For around $1500, you can get a 7D Mark II with a battery grip and a lens.